 Mosquitoes can hatch and develop into adults in as little as seven (7️⃣) days!

 What Can We Do? 🤷🏾♀️

 Put down that spray can.
 Killing the flying mosquitoes is a short-term solution.
-Even we, in vector control, consider spraying for adult mosquitoes a last resort (unless there's a major epidemic outbreak or public health emergency).
+Even mosquito control consider spraying for adult mosquitoes a last resort.

 Beat The Mosquito Heat! 🌞